craftercms/docs/source/faq/index.rst

 How long does it take to build a Crafter CMS website?
 -----------------------------------------------------

 Project duration depends on complexity of the website or other digital experience you are building.
 A project might be as short as a day or it could take 9 months to complete.
-Typical real-world sites with a sophisticated design, personalization and back end integration will take between 3 and 6 months complete.
+Typical real-world sites with a sophisticated design, personalization and back end integration will take between 3 and 6 months to complete.

 Crafter's tools enable an agile development methodology.
 Many organizations create and deploy a phase one project quickly and then leveraging Crafter's capabilities quickly iterate to deliver continuous value in the form of new features to the site on a regular cadence.